dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 - [Vite + TypeScript + ESLint + Prettier Boilerplate](https://github.com/dastasoft/react-boilerplate/tree/vite-typescript)
 - [TS Handbook](https://www.typescriptlang.org/docs/handbook/)
 - [Here is what every React Developer needs to know about TypeScript - Part 1](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript)

+## Why React + Typescript

+If you want to know [why bother dealing with TS](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript) I recommend reading that section from the first part, the same arguments can be used here to defend its use in combination with React.

+It's also worth adding that most of the TypeScript code in React is inferred, so in addition to the fact that everything will be examined here in detail most of the time you'll be fine with inferred types and the types already provided by React.

 ## Setup